Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP SIX: Repeat the dipped ladyfingers layer and the remaining half cheese mixture layer.

-IN THE FRIDGE: Cover any leftovers with plastic wrap and keep refrigerated for up to 3 days.
+IN THE FRIDGE: Cover any leftovers with plastic wrap and keep them refrigerated for up to three days.

-IN THE FREEZER: You can freeze this dish for up to 3 months.
+You can freeze this dish for up to three months.
 Let the dish thaw overnight before serving.

 close up shot of easy tiramisu recipe in a baking dish with a slice missing